 When a person has gum disease and the gums bleed, the bacteria from the mouth gets into your system by going into your bloodstream.
 Then the bacteria go into the arteries near your heart, so gum disease is closely linked to heart disease.
 We are now realizing that when you take care of your gums, you are also taking care of your heart.
 The same thing is true for diabetes and several other inflammatory processes.
 Research shows that the plaque that builds up in arteries and leads to heart attacks are only found in one other place in the body – the mouth.
 So there is a connection between gum disease and heart disease.
 As dentists, we now know that keeping gum disease at bay is preventing heart disease at the same time.

 Des Moines Dentist Plaza Dental Group Can Help You Get Rid of Gum Diseases

 People think that dentists want them to come in for routine cleanings because it is good for the dentist’s business.
 Not true, we want patients to get their teeth and gums checked and cleaned regularly in order to avoid problems like gingivitis and gum disease.
 By doing so, we can see the early signs of gum disease and prevent it from becoming a serious issue.

 Our Des Moines Dentists Steffany Mohan, DDS, Dr. Jay Jensen, and Dr. Rene Dutkowski, always emphasize the importance of preventing gum disease to avoid the incidence of heart ailments.
 Dr. Steffany Mohan believes in educating her patients on maintaining good oral hygiene and routine dental visits to prevent plaque buildup that leads to gum disease.

-To know more about your gum disease treatment options, schedule an appointment with us today.
+To know more about your gum disease treatment options, Request an Appointment with us today.

 Dental Gum Treatment In Des Moines - What are the ramifications of gum disease, if left untreated?